anhtuanbui/coding-challenge-ui/README.md

 This repository is the solution for the [coding challenge](https://github.com/rewardpay/coding-challenge)

-This solution is using NextJS, Shadcn UI, and TypeScript to create front-end.
+This solution uses NextJS, Shadcn UI, and TypeScript to create the front-end.

-For simpler solution with JavaScript check out [Coding Chalenge Solution](https://github.com/anhtuanbui/coding-challenge/tree/master)
+For a simpler solution with JavaScript check out [Coding Challenge Solution](https://github.com/anhtuanbui/coding-challenge/tree/master)

 This version 2 adds extra coding experience to the solution.